 A Tribute in Honor of Dr. King

-By Michael T. Johnson, January 16, 2012
+Written January 16, 2012

 Having been raised in Oklahoma from the time of my birth in 1960 until the summer of 1975, life for me was a pretty sweet, compact, and safe arrangement.
 My family, while not wealthy, had many advantages and was blessed by the warmth of a caring congregation in the two churches my father served as pastor.
 My peer group throughout my first 15 years of life looked and acted very much like me.
 Our most regular foray into cultural diversity was Indian City near Anadarko, Oklahoma.
 When I got to junior high school, we had almost 1500 students.
 Three of those 1500 were black and I knew all three of them.
 I thought I was good at relating with people of a different background than my own.

 Second, the football coach at Jim Hill High School came to my house and said he wanted me to try out for the football team.
 He had seen my grades and thought I might be able to understand the nuances of the quarterback position.
 The team had already been practicing for two weeks when I went out, in full pads, for that first time.
 That first time was also my last as it was still hot!
 I thought I might die right there on that practice field and I hadn’t even been to my first class yet in the school that would change my life.

 By the time I got there in 1975 it was pretty clear that there was still a lot of work to be done.
-I still thought I was good at relating with people of a different background than my own, but that notion was becoming less sure by the day.
+As I said, I thought I was good at relating with people of a different background than my own, but that notion was becoming less sure by the day.
 And it wasn’t just people of a different skin color I was struggling to understand.

 That sophomore year in high school was certainly eventful.
 Playing baseball for the same man who had invited me to try out for football was interesting.
 I lasted the whole season this time.

 Robert Frost was correct about those “two roads.”
 The road we take really does make all the difference.
-I made up my mind that I was going back to Jim Hill.
+I decided that I was going back to Jim Hill and it made a world of difference for me!

 I called Jerry Gibson, the man who took the place of the previously mentioned baseball coach.
 He said he’d be glad to have me back.
 He was tough, but fair and I still love him.
 He won state championships in baseball in Mississippi, but he was also a champion of character.